CINDY SADOW GROSSMAN

 I was ready to experiment with color after the first year.
 Kathleen’s expertise in pastels influenced my choice in the medium, as well as its inherent purity and accessibility of color and tone.
 Pastels are made of pure pigment coupled with a binder.
 Pastel binders can be found in a variety of materials, the consistency of which dictates the hardness of the pastel itself, informing the way the medium is used.
 The beauty of pastel work is in the layering.
 The dust that is created is tiny particles of that pure pigment, crystallized.
 On the surface of the piece, these crystals catch, reflect, and refract light, almost embodying the very life of the subject itself.

 I was working on a pastel drawing of my mother shortly after she died in 2016.
+Pictured to the right is the final work titled Portrait of my Mother.
+My sister Jackie Mendez-Diaz took a photography of our mother, and it was from the photograph that this drawing was born.
 I remember the moment when I finally saw her within the piece.
 At last, I captured the light.
 Pastels mimic nature more than other mediums, and I believe it’s why I use them to portray my own personal renderings of the beautiful, natural, living world.
 And just like nature, pastel work is fragile – one unwitting swipe of the hand can steal the work of months; yet in a similar vein pastels are also very forgiving.
 The medium lends itself to blending, smudging, and play, but it requires intention.
 When pastels forgive in the way that they do, luminosity can be lost.
 It’s a balance, as is everything, with an outcome that is alive and pure and oh-so delicate.

 And when I find it, I’m in flow.
 The pigment flows and so does time, and before I know it, the sun is setting in my studio, and I’m shocked to look at the clock and see that I’ve been painting for 6 hours.
 I always feel like I’ve been doing more than just painting.
 I feel connected, like I’m a part of the picture I’ve created.
 I find the flow state when I draw and paint, and I think I may have found what I was searching for all those years ago… at least for now.